 The SPARC Author Addendum is a legal document that modifies the publisher’s agreement and allows you to keep key rights to your articles.
-The Author Addendum is a free resource developed by SPARC in partnership with Creative Commons and Science Commons.
+The Author Addendum is a free resource developed by the the Scholarly Publishing and Academic Resources Coalition.

 How to use the SPARC Addendum:

-Protect your right to post your work in the Jefferson Digital Commons (JDC).
+Retaining more rights to your scholarship also ensures that you will be able to post your work in the Jefferson Digital Commons (JDC).

 The Jefferson Digital Commons (JDC) is the free digital archive for articles published by Jefferson authors, Jefferson-sponsored journals, and historical materials from the University Archives and Special Collections.
 Since 2006, the JDC has had over one million full-text downloads.
 The goal of the Commons is to enhance the visibility of Jefferson scholarship and to promote Jefferson authors.
 Articles deposited in the Commons are indexed by Google, Google Scholar, Yahoo, Scirus and other major search engines, thereby extending the influence of your work and encouraging additional citations.
 Join the growing number of Jefferson authors who have their work freely available online.